David Permut

 David A. Permut (born March 23, 1954) is an American film producer.
-He has worked on dozens of films over 40 years, and has received both Academy and Emmy Award nominations.
+He has worked on dozens of films, and has received both Academy and Emmy Award nominations.

 Early life and education

 Permut was born in New York City, New York to a Jewish family, the son of entrepreneur Lee Permut.
-His father moved the family from Manhattan to Los Angeles while he was a teen.
+His family moved from Manhattan to Los Angeles while he was a teen.
 While a youth, he sold maps to the Hollywood homes of the stars and later mixed with them at the Palm Springs Racquet Club and the Tennis Club, after his father purchased a second home in Palm Springs in the 1970s.
-He was introduced to producer Bill Sargent through his father who employed Permut, tasking him with soliciting agents to secure casting for a stage play he wanted to film; the project never came to fruition.
+He was introduced to producer Bill Sargent through family who helped him secure some casting calls.
 Permut then went to work as a gofer for Roger Corman while he was taking classes at UCLA and later accepted a job at an independent talent agency in Beverly Hills.

 Career

 Feature films

-Early in his career, Permut produced the 1975 film Give 'em Hell, Harry!
+Early in his career, Permut produced the 1975 film Give 'em Hell, Harry!, which was his first producer credit.
+Shortly afterwards, he co-produced the 1979 comedy concert film Richard Pryor: Live in Concert, which was considered one of the first major theatrical stand-up comedy films, with Bill Sargent.
 He went on to produce the 1987 films Dragnet and Blind Date.
 In 1986, he then signed a production agreement with United Artists, where he is planning on to produce films like an adaptation of the 1950s TV show Highway Patrol, but it never came to fruition.
 He later produced the John Woo film Face/Off.
 He has produced a number of other films, including 1991's The Marrying Man and 29th Street, 1992's Captain Ron and Consenting Adults, 1993's The Temp, 1994's Surviving the Game, and others.
 29th Street (1991) released by Twentieth Century Fox, Permut worked with Bob Saget on the March of the Penguins parody film Farce of the Penguins in 2007.
 He produced the 2016 film Hacksaw Ridge, which was premiered at the Venice Film Festival.
 It was met with quality reception.

 In addition to studio films, Permut has produced a number of independent films including Charlie Bartlett, Youth in Revolt, Struck by Lightning, and Match.

 David was the co-producer alongside Ben Stiller of the 2009 documentary The Boys: The Sherman Brothers' Story, and later The Fabulous Allan Carr.
 He is slated to produce the film Chippendales, based on the all-women's nightclub of the same name.
 He is already producing a documentary about Chippendales.